-Carolina Eye Associates was established in 1977 in Pinehurst/Southern Pines, North Carolina, by Robert Gale Martin, M.D. and George Tate Jr., M.D.
-Since then patients from across the United States and more than 20 foreign countries have come to Carolina Eye Associates for their eye care needs.
-Today, it is one of the largest eye care practices in the Southeast, with fourteen eye care centers in North and South Carolina.
+Carolina Eye Associates (CEA) was established in 1977 by Robert Gale Martin, M.D. and George Tate Jr., M.D. in Pinehurst/Southern Pines, NC.
+For 45 years, patients from across the United States and more than 20 foreign countries have come to CEA for their eye care needs.
+Today, we are one of the largest eye care practices in the Southeast, with 14 eye care centers across North and South Carolina.
 The centers in Pinehurst/Southern Pines and Greensboro offer a full-service accredited eye surgery center.

 You can expect the best at Carolina Eye.
 Whether you call us directly for an appointment or are referred by your family eye doctor or medical doctor, our physicians and staff will provide you with high-quality medical and surgical care with compassion and personalized attention.

 Robert Gale Martin, M.D., 65, the founder of Carolina Eye Associates and a world-renown ophthalmologist in the field of cataract and refractive surgery, died Tuesday, March 18, 2008, at home in Southern Pines, North Carolina.

 Martin’s humble beginnings no doubt shaped his career.
 A self-proclaimed country boy, he was born in Winston-Salem and raised on the family’s 300-acre farm in rural Wilkes County.
 Martin recalled his childhood in an earlier interview saying, “It was all family, work and a big dose of religion everyday – and it was the best thing in life.”